In summary, for a given sequence, ModPipe:

 export DEMO=`pwd`

-Next, run the following command (this assumes that the MODPIPE environment variable points to your copy of ModPipe) to populate the ModPipe filesystem:
+Next, run the following command (this assumes that ModPipe’s bin directory is in your PATH) to populate the ModPipe filesystem:

 This command will add the sequences to the ModPipe filesystem in the data directory and create a file with unique sequence identifiers, test.unq.
 (The file should contain two such identifiers.)
 Next, run: